Current working papers

 Financial Stability Policies and Bank Lending: Quasi-Experimental Evidence from Federal Reserve Interventions in 1920-21

-- Download online appendix: here
+- Download draft: here (R&R at AEJ:Macro)

-- Available as CEPR Discussion Paper 16490/2021 and ESRB Working Paper 113/2020
+- Available on SSRN and as CEPR Discussion Paper 16490/2024 and ESRB Working Paper 113/2020 (older version)

 - Media: Der Standard – Ökonomieblog (economics blog): “Warum Wirtschaftsgeschichte Sexy Ist” (in German; “Why economic history is sexy”), 21 May 2019.